huaminghuangtw/Parallel-Sudoku-Solver/README.md

 * [ ] Write Unit Tests using common frameworks, e.g., Google Test (for successful messages in green, unsuccessful messages in red)
 * [ ] Develop a Sudoku App for Android and Apple ios

-Assume all input boards are solvable, therefore return type of solve function is void

 give each thread a puzzle

 $ ./sudoku <thread_count> <grid_file_path>